FlyingFathead/ChatKeke-Framework/README.md

 # ChatKeke-Framework
 https://github.com/FlyingFathead/ChatKeke-Framework

-This is a (to be) repository of the overall ChatKeke framework, a customizable LLM web frontend+backend.
+This is a (to be) repository of the overall ChatKeke framework, a customizable LLM web frontend+backend framework running on `Flask`.

 # About